Navy: 2 deadly collisions were 'avoidable'

 - The report details the heroism of several crew members risking their lives to help others to safety

-Washington (CNN)The US Navy has released a report concluding that two fatal collisions that resulted in the deaths of 17 sailors this summer were "avoidable."
+Washington (CNN)The US Navy has released a report concluding that two fatal collisions that resulted in the deaths of 17 sailors during the summer were "avoidable."

+The guided-missile destroyers USS Fitzgerald and USS John S. McCain collided with commercial ships in June and August, respectively.

 In both collisions, the Navy found numerous failures by the crews and commanders of the ships.

-The USS Fitzgerald and USS John S. McCain collided with commercial ships in June and August, respectively.
+Those failures included not following standard navigation and seamanship practices, and poor situational awareness of what the ships were facing as they navigated congested seas off Japan and Singapore.

+"They were either incredibly complacent or sloppy beyond description," said Carl Schuster, a former US Navy officer who spent 10 years "driving the ships."

 USS Fitzgerald collision